DoaaDaban/reading-notes/201/Read13b.md

 #### I learned from this article

 1. a transition to take place, an element must have a change in state, and different styles must be identified for each state
-1. There are four transition related properties in total
+1. There are four transition related properties in total.
    - transition-property: only the properties identified within the transition-property value will be affected by any transitions.
-   - transition-duration: The duration in which a transition takes place
+   - transition-duration: The duration in which a transition takes place.
    - transition-timing-function: is used to set the speed in which a transition will move.
      - ease-in: starts slowly and speeds up throughout the transition, while the
      - ease-out: starts quickly and slows down throughout the transition.